ClementSafon/IDS_FL_Simulation/README.md

 # Simulation of an Intrusion Detection System using Federated Learning

-This repo is largely influenced by the works [Yann Busnel and Léo Lavaur](https://github.com/phdcybersec/nof_2023/tree/main).
+This repo is largely influenced by the work of [Yann Busnel and Léo Lavaur](https://github.com/phdcybersec/nof_2023/tree/main).

 For now, we use UNSW-NB15 dataset in the folder `./dataset/UNSW-B15` available [here](https://research.unsw.edu.au/projects/unsw-nb15-dataset).